 |

-23 And he took his brethren with him, and pursued after him a seven
+his brethren with him, and pursued after him a seven days journey; and he

-days journey; and he overtook him at the mount of Gilead. |
+overtook him at the mount of Gilead. |

-Numerological correspondence.
-In both traditions, the number «seven» is used as a sacred marker of
+Numerological Correspondence In both traditions, the number

-the absolute completeness of an action. |
+«seven» is used as a sacred marker of the absolute completeness of an action. |

-repeatedly: «Six days and seven nights came the wind and flood, the storm
+Gilgamesh», the numeral seven is mentioned repeatedly: «Six days and seven nights came the wind and flood,

-(1989KovacsMG:101).
-See also: «When a seventh day arrived I sent forth a dove
+(in labor).» (1989KovacsMG:101).
+The text further records: «When a seventh day arrived I sent forth a dove and

-(into the fire) underneath (or: into their bowls) I poured reeds, cedar, and
+the fire) underneath (or: into their bowls) I poured reeds, cedar, and

 myrtle.» (1989KovacsMG:145).
-The standard version of the
+The standard version of the «Epic of Gilgamesh»

-«Epic of Gilgamesh», first written in the Old Babylonian period (1800-1600
+was first written in the Old Babylonian period (1800–1600 BCE)

-BCE) (1989KovacsMG:xxii).
-The Atrahasis myth tells that at a meeting of the gods, the god «We-ila, who had
+(1989KovacsMG:xxii).
+The Atrahasis myth tells that at a

-personality, They slaughtered in their assembly.
+had personality, They slaughtered in their assembly.
 From his flesh and blood

-Nintu mixed clay.» From this mixture «Seven produced males, [Seven] produced
+Nintu mixed clay.» From this mixture, «Seven produced males, [Seven] produced

-females.» (1999LambertWG_CivilM:59-63). «Myth of Atrahasis», composed ca.
+females.» (1999LambertWG_CivilM:59–63).
+The «Myth of Atrahasis» was composed

-1600 BCE (1989KovacsMG:xxvi).
+ca. 1600 BCE (1989KovacsMG:xxvi).

 |